android-gems/AutoScrollLoopViewPager/README.md

 - `setScrollDurationFactor(double)` set the factor by which the duration of sliding animation will change.
 - `setStopScrollWhenTouch(boolean)` set whether stop auto scroll when touching, default is true.
 - You may need [ViewPagerIndicator](https://github.com/JakeWharton/Android-ViewPagerIndicator) to implement indicator.
-- Also you can see [CircleIndicator.java](https://github.com/BoBoMEe/AutoScrollLoopViewPager/blob/master/app/src/main/java/com/autoscrollloopviewpager/widget/CircleIndicator.java) int this library
+- Also you can see [CircleIndicator.java](https://github.com/BoBoMEe/AutoScrollLoopViewPager/blob/master/app/src/main/java/com/autoscrollloopviewpager/widget/CircleIndicator.java) in this library
 ```